 In your 50s and 60s, you might not have a problem, but as you reach your 70s or 80s, your insurance rate could become more expensive.
 That’s problematic because most people 65 years of age or older may have less income and may not drive as far or as often as they once did.

 According to data from Employment and Social Development Canada, seniors in Canada are a rapidly growing segment of the population who are living longer and healthier lives than previous generations.
-In 2014, over 6 million Canadians were aged 65 or older, representing 15.6% of Canada's population.
-By 2030, seniors will number over 9.5 million and makeup 23% of Canadians.
+In 2014, more than six million Canadians were 65 or older, representing 15.6% of Canada's population.
+By 2030, seniors will number more than 9.5 million and make up 23% of Canadians.

-Data from Transport Canada, meanwhile, shows more seniors aged 65 and older have died in traffic fatalities than any other age group across Canada, from 2000 to 2015.
+Data from Transport Canada, meanwhile, show more seniors aged 65 and older have died in traffic fatalities than any other age group across Canada, from 2000 to 2018.

-Not every insurer will raise rates for seniors, but some may consider older drivers a risk for a few reasons:
+Not every insurance company will raise rates for seniors, but some may consider older drivers a risk for a few reasons:

 - You may have age-related changes to vision and hearing.